Fine-Tuning DistilBERT for Restaurant Search NER

 What Is NER?

-Named Entity Recognition identifies and classifies named entities — people, places, organizations, dates, and more — in text.
+Named Entity Recognition finds and classifies named entities in text.
+These include people, places, organizations, dates, and more.

-It works token by token, in five conceptual steps:
+It works token by token, in five steps:

 Tip

-The displaCy entity visualizer is a great way to see NER output rendered over text.
+The displaCy entity visualizer is a great way to see NER output drawn over text.

 IOB Tagging

-• B- (Beginning) — the first token of an entity.
+• B- (Beginning) is the first token of an entity.

-• I- (Inside) — a token continuing the entity.
+• I- (Inside) is a token that continues the entity.

-• O (Outside) — a token that is not part of any entity.
+• O (Outside) is a token that is not part of any entity.

-So "new york" as a location becomes B-Location I-Location, and a filler word like "in" is O. You can read the full convention on the IOB tagging Wikipedia page.
+So new york as a location becomes B-Location I-Location.
+A filler word like in is O. We can read the full convention on the IOB tagging Wikipedia page.

 Diagram of IOB tagging: a restaurant query with B-, I-, and O tags over each token